hyperledger-archives/iroha-api/source/includes/_commands.md

 ### Purpose

-The purpose of _transfer asset_ is to share assets within the account in peer network: in the way that source account transfers assets to target account.
+The purpose of _transfer asset_ command is to share assets within the account in peer network: in the way that source account transfers assets to target account.

 ### Structure